-- 20.1 The financial year of the NZOC shall commence on the first day of January and end on the thirtyfirst day of December. - 20.2 Each Member Federation and Associate Member must pay an annual membership fee determined at a General Assembly on the recommendation of the Board. - 20.3 The Secretary General must keep proper records of the NZOC's financial transactions and must prepare and have audited annual statements in the form required by the Board for circulation 28 days prior to each regular General Assembly. - 20.4 The Board must adopt and implement appropriate policies as determined by it for management of the NZOC finances including those for delegation and authorisation. - 20.5 The Secretary General must prepare income and expenditure budgets for all of the NZOC's activities in the form required by the Board for a period of not less than four years. - 20.6 The NZOC's funds shall be invested in such manner as determined by the Board. - 20.7 An auditor must be appointed at each regular session of the General Assembly. - 20.8 The Board must appoint an Audit Finance and Investment Committee to carry out specific duties entrusted to it.
+- 20.1 The financial year of the NZOC shall commence on the first day of January and end on the thirty-first day of December. - 20.2 Each Olympic Member Federation, Commonwealth Member Federation and Associate Member Federation must pay an annual membership fee determined at a General Assembly on the recommendation of the Board. - 20.3 The Secretary-General must keep proper records of the NZOC's financial transactions and must prepare and have audited annual financial statements for each financial year in the form required by the Board for circulation twenty eight (28) days prior to each regular General Assembly.
+The audited annual financial statements for each financial year will be presented at the next regular General Assembly that is held following the end of the relevant financial year and the statements presented at the most recent regular General Assembly must be made available to any Member upon receipt of a written request from the Member. - The Board must adopt and implement appropriate policies as determined by it for the control and management of the NZOC's finances including those for delegation and authorisation. - 20.5 The Secretary-General must prepare income and expenditure budgets for all of the NZOC's activities in the form required by the Board for a period of not less than four (4) years. - 20.6 The NZOC's funds shall be invested in such manner as determined by the Board. - 20.7 An auditor must be appointed at each regular session of the General Assembly. - 20.8 The Board must appoint an Finance, Audit and Risk Committee to carry out specific duties entrusted to it. - 20.9 A Board Member is entitled to be reimbursed by the NZOC for expenses properly incurred in his or her capacity as a Board Member, and a Board Member may receive a reasonable expense reimbursement allowance and/or an Honorarium if any such payment is approved by Ordinary Resolution at a General Assembly.